slacknk/themes/icon/faenza-cupertino-flux/README.md

 > 2. [Faenza-Cupertino](http://gnome-look.org/content/show.php?content=129008)
 > 3. And final this theme: Faenza-Cupertino-Flux

-All themes install in ~/.icons or /usr/share/icons
+All themes install or copy in /usr/share/icons or ~/.icons

 ## Changelog: